-The overall system consists of six active raw water wells that draw from the Floridan aquifer to service three interconnected water treatment plants.
-The City also has 2 standby wells and one storage/repump facility.
-The total combined design capacity of the City's treatment plants will be 28.8 mgd while the City is allowed to withdraw 12.7 mgd average from the lower Floridan aquifer in 2025.
+The overall system consists of eight active raw water wells that draw from the Floridan aquifer to service four interconnected water treatment plants.
+The City is currently making improvements to all of its water treatment facilities.
+When these improvements are completed, the total combined design capacity of the City's treatment plants will be 28.8 mgd while the City is allowed to withdraw 12.7 mgd average from the lower Floridan aquifer in 2025.
 The consumptive use permit from the St. Johns River Water Management District (SRJWMD) does not cover the planning period from 2026 to 2028.
-The City will apply for a renewal of the consumptive use permit prior to October 2025.
-Total water flows averaged 10.39 mgd average in 2022.
+The City will apply for a renewal of the consumptive use permit prior to that time.
+Total water flows averaged 11.4 mgd average in 2005.
 All new development within the water service area is required to connect to the City's water system.